Afif13/CSS-Tip/content/accelerate-rotation/index.md

 ---
 layout: layouts/post.njk
 title: Accelerate a rotation on hover
-description: A simple CSS trick to speed up of your rotating element
+description: A simple CSS trick to speed up your rotating element
 date: 2024-03-19
 tags: posts
 ---